7 min read

 Multiple transactions to buy and sell your many diverse holdings, and paying brokerage fees can also get expensive (especially if your broker doesn’t have a flat fee structure like Hatch does).
 This is why it can be tricky to see how a beginner investor can have a diversified portfolio (more on this later!).
 There are pros and cons to diversifying your investment portfolio but basically it works both ways; it lessens the risks but it can also lessen the rewards.

-How to build a diverse investment portfolio
+Asset allocation and diversification: How to build a diverse investment portfolio

-To build your own diverse portfolio you’ll need to look at investments across different asset classes, industries and countries.
 If you want to get super technical you can go even deeper and diversify within asset classes.
-For stocks, you might look into company size (small and big market cap), and for property it could be exploring commercial and residential - diversity comes in many forms!
+For stocks, you might look into company size (small and big market cap), and for property it could be exploring commercial, residential, or even Real Estate Investment Trusts (REITs) on the share markets - diversity comes in many forms!

 Before you start buying up large, you need to decide on your risk tolerance, your investment goals and your time horizon.
 Once you’ve got that nailed down you can look at what percentage of your portfolio you’d like to allocate to each asset class such as stocks, property, bonds, cash etc, so that it fits with your investment goals.